-- 1) The Dean of the School will review the requests and make a recommendation to the Vice President of Academic Affairs who will make the final determination. - 2) A completed copy will be furnished to the Registrar.
+- The Dean of the School will review the requests and make a recommendation to the Executive Vice President who will make the final determination. - 2) A completed copy will be furnished to the Registrar.

 ACCESSIBLE PARKING PERMITS FOR STUDENTS WITH DISABILITIES